dbalsom/moo/README.md

 ### 4. `EXCP`

 - An optional chunk present if the test executed an exception or interrupt.
-- Currently only included with 80286 tests due to an improved test generator.
+- Currently only included with 286 and 386 tests due to an improved test generator.

 | Field     | Size (bytes) | Description                            |
 |-----------|--------------|----------------------------------------|